 - 12. Exhibits in the wrong classes and exhibitors entering classes for which they are ineligible will be disqualified and forfeit their entry fee. - 13.
-Classes 86 & 87: Only members of NGWBJ who are also current Individual Members of NAWB may enter Classes 86 & 87 - 14.
+Classes 86 & 87: Only members of NGWBJ who are also current Individual Members of NAWB may enter Classes 86 & 87. - 14.
 Classes 49 65 & 79 82: Winemakers and Beermakers may enter these classes who are Members of either a NAWB affiliated Circle or are individual Members of NAWB. - 15.
 Kit Wines and Concentrates: Any commercially bought Kit or Concentrate for wine may be entered in this Section.
 The manufacturer's instructions must be followed. - 16.
 Classes 81 & 82.
 These classes can be entered with beers produced by using either a Kit or Malt Extract. - 17.
 Tasting: No exhibit may be tasted or in any way interfered with whilst on the show bench, by the exhibitor or any other person, unless accompanied by the Convenor of Judges or his nominated representative. - 18.
 Prizes: Where entries permit, six awards MUST be given in each class.
 Judges are requested to consult the Convenor of Judges if there is any doubt, before completing the Awards Sheets.
 Recognition may be awarded to finalised bottles. - 19.
 Collection of Exhibits: All exhibits must remain on show until the official bottle removal time on the Saturday of the Show.
 Removal of exhibits from the Show bench must be supervised and checked by an appointed steward.
 Any exhibit not collected shall become the property of the National Executive who may dispose of such exhibits at their discretion. - 20.
 National Executive Powers: The National Executive reserves the right to cancel, divide or amalgamate any class, and, on request by the Judge(s), to retain a sample from any bottle for further analysis. - 21.
 Objections: Any exhibitor wishing to protest must do so before 3pm on the Saturday of the Show.
 The protest to the National Executive must be in writing and handed to the General Secretary or Convenor of Judges, together with the fee of £1.00 which is returnable at the discretion of the National Executive.
 The appeals committee decision is final. - 22.
 Care of Exhibits: All reasonable care will be taken, but the National Executive cannot accept any responsibility for any loss or damage however sustained. - 23.
-Judges' Handbook: Reference should be made to the current Handbook of the National Guild of Wine and Beer Judges for any points not covered in these rules. - 24 Points: Points will be awarded as follows:
+Judges' Handbook: Reference should be made to the current Handbook of the National Guild of Wine and Beer Judges for any points not covered in these rules.

+24 Points: Points will be awarded as follows:

-$$1^{st} - 11, 2^{nd} - 7, 3^{rd} - 5, 4^{th} - 3, VHC - 2, HC - 1.$$ affiliated to NAWB, who have not won an award (1st to 3rd) at any NAWB Show.
-Entry in this class is limited to TWO Shows.
+$$1^{st} - 11, 2^{nd} - 7, 3^{rd} - 5, 4^{th} - 3, VHC - 2, HC - 1.$$

-To qualify for a trophy in a multiple class, the competitor must gain 12 points or more.
 Kit, Federation, Judges and Newcomers Classes do not count towards the Major Trophies.

-25. Newcomers Classes, Section 6: open to Members of any Wine & Beer Circle that is
+25. Newcomers Classes, Section 6: open to Members of any Wine & Beer Circle that is affiliated to NAWB, who have not won an award (1st to 3rd) at any NAWB Show.
+Entry in these classes is limited to TWO Shows.